EXCLUSIVE-Top UK investors to file $2 bln legal claims against RBS -sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, April 25 Five of Britain's biggest investors are set to file lawsuits against Royal Bank of Scotland next week, saying they were misled over its massive rights issue in 2008 and claiming more than 1 billion pounds back, sources said.
+LONDON, April 25 Three of Britain's biggest investors are expected to file lawsuits against Royal Bank of Scotland next week saying they were misled over its 2008 rights issue and seeking to claw back more than 1 billion pounds ($1.68 billion), people familiar with the matter said.

+Standard Life and M&G Investment Management, which is owned by Prudential, are also set to file claims, two other sources familiar with the matter said.
+Those firms were both among the ten biggest investors in RBS.

+The claims are expected to be filed in a London court on Wednesday, the sources said.

-Former RBS boss Fred Goodwin asked shareholders to stump up 12 billion pounds in May 2008 to bolster the bank's capital position, which fell dangerously low after it bought parts of ABN Amro and lost billions on U.S. credit market assets.
+RBS raised 12 billion pounds from a record rights issue in May 2008 to bolster its capital position, which had fallen dangerously low after the bank bought parts of ABN Amro and lost billions on U.S. credit market assets.
+The bank was subsequently rescued by the government, which now owns 81 percent.

-Some of the lawsuits already filed against RBS over the rights issue also sue Goodwin and former chairman Tom McKillop, along with other former executives.
-RBS is now being run by a new team and is 81-percent owned by the government which still had to bail it out despite Goodwin's money-raising exercise.

-The case is likely to take years to resolve and could cost RBS billions of pounds in compensation.
-It could also see Goodwin hauled into court as the bank's key witness.
+The three insurers invested up to 1.2 billion pounds in the rights issue, according to Reuters calculations based on their shareholdings at the time.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan